 No additional settings are needed, as Hevo connects to Shopify using the app details that you provide.

-Historical data: In the first run of the Pipeline, the destination database is empty, and legacy data from the source needs to be replicated into it.
-By default, Hevo replicates object data for the past 60 days.
-Contact Hevo Support team if you need to change this duration.
+- Historical Data: In the first run of the Pipeline, the Destination database is empty, and legacy data from your Shopify app is replicated into it.
+By default, Hevo replicates object data for the past one year.

-Incremental data: Once the legacy data is available in the destination, subsequent runs of the Pipeline sync the objects between the source and destination only on an incremental basis.
-The default frequency of uploading the objects is 10 minutes.
-You can modify this value, with the minimum frequency being 5 minutes and maximum being 24 hours.
-To do this:
+- Incremental Data: Once the legacy data is available in the Destination, subsequent runs of the Pipeline sync the objects between the Source and Destination only on an incremental basis.

 Note: The table names are written in small case, except for the Snowflake data warehouse tables which are written in uppercase.